lexemartin/work-samples/README.md

 3. [Alert Reels](https://alertreels.com/) - P1WS - WP project.
 This has a lot of customized ecommerce development.
 Woocommerce.
 Includes complex filtering for product listings, and inventory update script.
 4. [Manufacturers Association of Maine](https://mainemfg.com/) - Recent work with Page One Web Solutions.
 This WordPress site exceeds the functionality typically included in a Page One project.
 It includes a paid membership area, calendar, and job board, all created through plugins that needed to be tied together with custom code.
 5. [Garmey Law](https://garmeylaw.com/) - A more standard WordPress build for a Page One client.
-6. [Windjammer Angelique](https://www.sailangelique.com/) - The Windjammer Angelique website is another WordPress build that I did for Owlsheal Solutions.
+6. [Windjammer Angelique](https://www.sailangelique.com/) - The Windjammer Angelique website is another WordPress build that I did for Owl's Head Solutions (now [Storykind](https://www.storykind.com/)).
 It was an interesting small business build.